Last Modified: 01/06/2012

 Part C Reimbursement

 Each state’s Part C Early Intervention program determines their policies regarding the reimbursement of direct services, and this holds true for the reimbursement of tele-intervention services as well.
-As of September, 2011 the learning community members in Utah, Washington, Oklahoma, Colorado, and Wisconsin all received reimbursement for Part C services delivered in this manner.
 It is important that new programs about to embark on tele-intervention communicate with their state’s Part C program to ensure their approval of providing TI and their provision of reimbursement for direct services.
+One publication summarizing state Part C coordinators that reported the implementation and reimbursement of tele-intervention [PDF] is provided here.
+However, an update of this survey study is needed.